feifeiji89/attribution-reporting-api/AGGREGATE.md

 contributions (values) across all buckets for a given source event.
 L1 refers to the L1 sensitivity / norm of the histogram contributions per source event.

-Exceeding these limits will cause future contributions to silently drop.
+The adtech can also customize the contribution limit for each bucket during source registration and specify which bucket to allocate the contributions to in the trigger.
+The bucket-level limits must be less than or equal to `L1`.

+Exceeding these limits (including bucket-level limits) will cause future contributions to silently drop.
 While exposing failure in any kind of error interface can be used to leak sensitive information, we might be able to reveal aggregate failure results via some other monitoring side channel in the future.